Permafrost/TundraTN/README.md

     * `$from`: email address to send the email from
     * `$subject`: the subject line text
     * `$body`: the main text of the email
-    * `$smtp`: an SMTP URI specifying the SMTP server to use (for example, `smtp://user:password@host:port`), defaults to the SMTP server configured in the Integration Server setting `watt.server.smtpServer`
+    * `$smtp`: an SMTP [URI] specifying the SMTP server to use (for example, smtp://user:password@host:port), defaults to the SMTP server configured in the Integration Server setting `watt.server.smtpServer`.
-  * `pipeline`: retrieves the value of the destination URI to be delivered to dynamically from the pipeline using the specified key.
-For example if an opaque pipeline URI is specified as follows:

-        pipeline:foo/bar[0]/baz

-    The value of the destination URI will be set to the value associated with the key `foo/bar[0]/baz` from the pipeline.
-  * `sap+idoc`: sends an IDoc XML message to an SAP system.
+  * `sap+idoc`: sends an IDoc [XML] message to an SAP system.
+Note that this delivery scheme requires the webMethods SAP adapter be installed.
 Both opaque and non-opaque URIs are allowed: opaque URIs are useful if the SAP Adapter alias contains characters not permitted in a normal domain name, such as underscores.

-    An example opaque `sap+idoc` URI is as follows, where `sap_r3` is the SAP Adapter alias name, and the user and password are provided as query string parameters:
+    An example opaque `sap+idoc` [URI] is as follows, where `sap_r3` is the SAP Adapter alias name, and the user and password are provided as query string parameters:

         sap+idoc:sap_r3?user=aladdin&password=opensesame&client=200&language=en&queue=xyz

-    An example non-opaque `sap+idoc` URI is as follows, where `sappr3` is the SAP Adapter alias name, and the user and password are provided in the authority section of the URI:
+    An example non-opaque `sap+idoc` [URI] is as follows, where `sappr3` is the SAP Adapter alias name, and the user and password are provided in the authority section of the [URI]:

-        sap+idoc://aladdin:opensesame@sappr3?client=200&languange=en&queue=xyz
+        sap+idoc://aladdin:opensesame@sappr3?client=200&language=en&queue=xyz

-    The following additional override options can be provided via the `$pipeline` document, and if specified will override the relevant parts of the destination URI:
+    The following additional override options can be provided via the `$pipeline` document, and if specified will override the relevant parts of the destination [URI]:
-    * `$user` is the username used for the SAP session.
-Defaults to the SAP Adapter alias username, if not specified.
+    * `$user`: the username used for the SAP session.
+Defaults to the SAP Adapter alias username.
-    * `$password` is the password used for the SAP session.
-Defaults to the SAP Adapter alias password, if not specified.
+    * `$password`: the password used for the SAP session.
+Defaults to the SAP Adapter alias password.
-    * `$client` is the SAP client used for the SAP session.
-Defaults to the SAP Adapter alias client, if not specified.
+    * `$client`: the SAP client used for the SAP session.
+Defaults to the SAP Adapter alias client.
-    * `$language` is the language used for the SAP session.
-Defaults to the SAP Adapter alias language, if not specified.
+    * `$language`: the language used for the SAP session.
+Defaults to the SAP Adapter alias language.
-    * `$queue` is the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).
+    * `$queue`: the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).
 * `$service` is an optional fully-qualified service name which, when specified, will be invoked prior to delivery, thus allowing a service to perform processing to influence the delivery (such as populating the pipeline with configuration variables at runtime).
 * `$catch` is an optional fully-qualified service name which, when specified, will be invoked if an exception is thrown while attempting delivery.
 The input pipeline will include the variables described in the specification `Tundra/tundra.schema.exception:handler`, as per a normal catch service invoked by `Tundra/tundra.service:ensure`.
-Defaults to `TundraTN/tundra.tn.exception:handle`, the standard TundraTN exception handler, when not specified.
+  Defaults to `TundraTN/tundra.tn.exception:handle`, the standard TundraTN exception handler.
 * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after delivery, and whether or not an exception is encountered during delivery.
-* `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the delivery.
-See the `$destination` description above for transport-specific options which can be provided via this IData document.
+* `$pipeline` is an optional `IData` document containing arbitrary variables which can be used to influence the delivery.
+Variables provided will take precedence and override their corresponding values in the `$destination` [URI] where applicable.
+See the `$destination` description above for transport-specific options which can be provided via this `IData` document.
 * `$status.done` is an optional user status to use for the bizdoc when delivery has completed successfully.
-Defaults to DONE.
+Defaults to `DONE`.
 * `$status.ignored` is an optional user status to use for the bizdoc when no delivery destination is provided.
-Defaults to IGNORED.
+Defaults to `IGNORED`.
 * `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
 Defaults to `false`.
-* `$substitute?` is an optional boolean flag which when true will perform variable substitution on all variables in the pipeline (after invoking `$service`, if applicable), which allows variables to be set dynamically using other values in the pipeline (or values returned by `$service`, if applicable).
-Defaults to true.
+* `$substitute?` is an optional boolean flag which when `true` will perform variable substitution on all variables in the pipeline (after invoking `$service`, if applicable), which allows variables to be set dynamically using other values in the pipeline (or values returned by `$service`, if applicable).
+Defaults to `true`.
 * `$part` is an optional name of the bizdoc content part to be delivered.
-  Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).
+Defaults to the default content part when not specified (`xmldata` for [XML] document types; `ffdata` for Flat File document types).
-* `$parse?` is an optional boolean flag which when true parses the bizdoc content part identified by `$part` using the parsing schema configured on the Trading Networks document type, prior to both invoking `$service`, if specified, and content delivery.
-The parsed document content can then be used in conjunction with variable substitution for influencing the delivery URI based on the content of the document.
-Defaults to false.
+* `$parse?` is an optional boolean flag which when `true` parses the bizdoc content part identified by `$part` using the parsing schema configured on the Trading Networks document type, prior to both invoking `$service`, if specified, and content delivery.
+The parsed document content can then be used in conjunction with variable substitution for influencing the delivery [URI] based on the content of the document.
+Defaults to `false`.
-* `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (bizdoc, sender, and receiver) when calling `$service`.
-When true `$service` should implement the `TundraTN/tundra.tn.schema:processor` specification; when false `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
+* `$prefix?` is an optional boolean flag indicating whether to use the `$` prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`) when calling `$service`.
+When `true` `$service` should implement the `TundraTN/tundra.tn.schema:processor` specification;
-  Defaults to true.
+  when `false` `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
+Defaults to `true`.
-* `$encoding` is an optional character set to use when to encode text content for delivery.
+* `$encoding` is an optional character set to use when encoding text content for delivery.
 Defaults to [UTF-8].
-* `$strict` is an optional set of boolean flags that control 'strict' mode processing of bizdocs: if any error classes are set to 'true' and the bizdoc contains errors for those classes, the bizdoc will not be processed; instead an exception will be thrown and handled by the
+* `$strict` is an optional set of boolean flags that control strict mode processing of bizdocs: if any error classes are set to `true` and the bizdoc contains errors for those classes, the bizdoc will not be processed; instead an exception will be thrown and handled by the `$catch` service.
-  $catch service.

-  For example, if you have enabled duplicate document checking on the Trading Networks document type and do not wish to deliver duplicates, set the `$strict/Saving` error class to 'true' and duplicate documents will not be delivered, and will instead have their user status set to 'ABORTED' (when using the standard `$catch` service).
+  For example, if you have enabled duplicate document checking on the Trading Networks document type and do not wish to deliver duplicates, set the `$strict/Saving` error class to `true` and duplicate documents will not be delivered, and will instead have their user status set to `ABORTED` (when using the standard `$catch` service).

-  The following flags are supported, and all default to true if not
+  The following flags are supported, and all default to `true` if not
   specified:
   * `Recognition`
   * `Verification`